moodlehq/moodle-plugin-ci/UPGRADE-2.0.md

 # Upgrading from 1.X to 2.0

-This document outlines major changes in the new version and how one might upgrade to the new version.
+This document outlines the steps one should take when upgrading to the new major version.

-## Requirements
+## Step 1: Review new requirements

 Requirements have changed, this project now requires PHP 5.6 or later and Moodle 3.2 or later.

-## Updates that you will need to make

-The following commands were removed:

-* `moodle-plugin-ci csslint`
-* `moodle-plugin-ci jshint`
-* `moodle-plugin-ci shifter`

-The following commands were added:

-* `moodle-plugin-ci mustache`
+## Step 2: Review the change log

+Detailed information about what changed in version 2 can be found in the [change log](CHANGELOG.md).

+## Step 3: Review Travis configuration file

+Review the updated [.travis.dist.yml](.travis.dist.yml) and update your `.travis.yml` file in your plugin.
+For detailed information about the `.travis.dist.yml` file, please see this [help document](doc/TravisFileExplained.md).